 GTD is short-hand for Getting Things Done.
-It’s a book written by the author David Allen and it teaches the art of stress-free productivity.
+The book — full title Getting Things Done: The Art of Stress-free Productivity was written by the author David Allen and it teaches the art of stress-free productivity.

 Since it’s publication in 2001, Getting Things Done has gone on to sell millions of books and has become much more than an idea.
 GTD is now a methodology for productivity and time management that has helped people all over the world become more productive — including me!